 Devising is a term known from contemporary dance or theatre.
 But, as Michael has shown, the techniques and approaches can equally be applied to creating music.
 In its simplest form, devising refers to any collaborative creative practice that begins with the performers and is generated through their responses to tasks.
 Tasks can take the form of instructions, questions, rules or games.
 As the performers create the material, it can be shaped by the composer or director by refining the tasks or setting the materials to form a finished piece.

-Michael’s dissertation (to be downloaded for free here) is accompanied by three DVDs with audio-video materials (also available online), deals with the history and terminology of ‘devising’, discusses five compositions of his, and ends with two appendices (an interview with collaborating musicians, and related compositional approaches, practices and works).
+Michael’s dissertation is accompanied by three DVDs with audio-video materials (available here), deals with the history and terminology of ‘devising’, discusses five compositions of his, and ends with two appendices (an interview with collaborating musicians, and related compositional approaches, practices and works).

 Focusing on finding ways of developing his devised music practice through an understanding and application of devising approaches found in theatre and dance, Michael has explored the practices of three strikingly different devising companies: the American theatre company The Wooster Group, the German dance company Tanztheater Wuppertal Pina Bausch, and the British theatre collective Forced Entertainment.
 These are representative of the diversity of work that can emerge from a devising process, which give some indication of the nature of the process Michael has been investigating within his own practice.